kendayao/Netflix-Clone/README.md

 ## Usage

 The deployed link will take you to the homepage.
-On the homepage, click on one of the posters to play the trailer for the show/movie.
-Click the poster again to hide the trailer.
+On the homepage, the banner will display a netflix original.
+Click on play trailer to play a trailer or click on add to my list to add the movie to the My List row.
+Scroll up, down, left, and right to display more movies.

 ## License